Useful pages on the regulator website

 - Amendments to the Hydrocarbons Law: On 4 May 2021, SENER published the “Decree by means of which several provisions of the Hydrocarbons Law are added and amended” (the HL Decree).
 The HL Decree aims to secure the State's control over the industry activities.
 To achieve such control, the HL Decree mainly establishes new requirements (that private entities may find hard to comply with given Mexico’s current logistical infrastructure) to obtain a permit under the Hydrocarbons Law; sets forth new grounds for revocation of permits; grants SENER and CRE the power to suspend permits in case of imminent danger to national security, energy security or national economy; and grants exclusivity to PEMEX, and other state productive enterprises, to operate the infrastructure that has been suspended, temporarily occupied or intervened.
 The inclusion of the power to carry out the temporary or definitive suspension of permits creates a great deal of uncertainty for the permit holders, since its exercise is based on vague and subjective criteria, and grants broad and unjustified discretion to the authority in its exercise of such powers.

-Both the HL Decree and the Asymmetrical Regulations Decree have also been challenged in courts through amparo recourses and are currently suspended with general effects.
+Both the HL Decree and the Asymmetrical Regulations Decree have also been challenged in courts through amparo proceedings and are currently suspended with general effects.
+However, please note that certain amparo proceedings against the HL Decree have been dismissed and the corresponding suspensions have been reversed.

 In early July 2021, SENER appointed PEMEX as the operator of the offshore Zama oil field, discovered by Talos Energy in 2017, which bordered with PEMEX’s AE-0152 block.
 This ruling is of particular relevance as most shallow-water blocks awarded in the bidding rounds are bordered by acreage awarded to PEMEX.
 SENER’s decision reinforces the concern that the state productive enterprises are favoured for political reasons.

-With the new administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
-Fear of a 180-degree shift has lessened since the Energy Reform required a constitutional amendment, which needs a supermajority quorum, an extraordinary amount of political negotiation and building a consensus between Mexico’s major political parties ‒ circumstances that did not occur in the mid-term elections and are unlikely to occur.
+With the current administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
+Fear of a 180-degree shift has lessened since the Initiative to reverse the Energy Reform of 2013 was dismissed last April 2022.
+A constitutional amendment needs a supermajority quorum, an extraordinary amount of political negotiation and building a consensus between Mexico’s major political parties ‒ circumstances that did not occur in the mid-term elections and are unlikely to occur.
 A legal reform only requires a lower majority to be passed in Congress, but it must respect the constitutional principles that govern the industry.

 Some of the challenges the participants in the Mexican industry have faced include the following: